-Second, there has been a tendency for courts to compare the characteristics of the arbitral tribunal at issue in their cases with those of DG-Competition in Intel, often in woefully uniformed ways.
-61 However, other courts have pointed out that the qualities the Supreme Court considered important in characterising DG-Competition as a foreign tribunal were necessarily driven by the facts of that case, which entailed questions about DG-Competition's adjudicative function, but left no doubt as to its state character.
-62 for the two factors that are most likely to be affected by this fact - the receptivity of the tribunal to assistance and efforts to circumvent foreign proof-gathering rules - the most common scenario has been a lack of evidence pointing in either direction.
-64 Thus, much of the debate has been about which party has the burden of introducing evidence on these factors.
-The traditional rule has been that the target of the discovery request must prove that the foreign tribunal is not receptive to assistance or that the proponent of the discovery is acting in bad faith.
-65 Recent decisions, especially in the District of Massachusetts, however, have called this into question.
-66
+Second, there has been a tendency for courts to compare the characteristics of the arbitral tribunal at issue in their cases with those of DGComp in Intel, often in woefully uniformed ways.59 However, other courts have pointed out that the qualities the Supreme Court considered important in characterising DGComp as a foreign tribunal were necessarily driven by the facts of that case, which entailed questions about DGComp's adjudicative function, but left no doubt as to its state character.60 each in turn and declining to discuss any additional factors.61 Very seldom has the fact that the foreign proceeding is an international arbitration been meaningfully considered.
+Indeed, for the two factors that are most likely to be affected by this fact - the receptivity of the tribunal to assistance and efforts to circumvent foreign proof-gathering rules - the most common scenario has been a lack of evidence pointing in either direction.62 Thus, much of the debate has been about which party has the burden of introducing evidence on these factors.
+The traditional rule has been that the target of the discovery request must prove that the foreign tribunal is not receptive to assistance or that the proponent of the discovery is acting in bad faith.63 Recent decisions, especially in the District of Massachusetts, however, have called this into question.64